 Designing a website can be a tricky process.
 It is not just about the code or the design aspects.
 Having a website that visitors love is a combination of several factors and for affiliate marketers who aim for higher conversions, having the right website design must be a high priority.
 We bring you below 6 website design issues that might actually be hurting your conversions.
 Read on to know more.

 So, you have spent several dollars in ensuring that your website has the latest design which makes it shiny and amazing to behold.
 However, if you still cannot see the conversions pouring in, it is time to take a step back to ask why.
 If your landing page has all the information with great graphics but is missing a ‘add to cart’ button, you are in trouble.
 Navigation through a website and its pages must not be a troublesome experience for today’s fleeting web users.
+Bad navigation is a major issues in web development.
 Try and ensure that you create a website design which makes it simple for the user to navigate through all your pages and still not have an issue with finding his or her way back to the start.

 2. Page Load Time

 While design elements are an important part of converting visitors, a far more pressing matter is the speed at which your page loads.
 Website users will simply not wait for longer than a few seconds while waiting for your page to load.
 This might mean that marketers have to skimp on all the bells and whistles; however, it will be a wise investment.
 Also remember, page loading time plays a role in where your website shows up on Search Engine Result Pages (SERP).
 Everything else being the same, a web page that takes more time to load is accorded a lower position on the results page.

 3. Call to Action